OGRECave/ogre/Docs/src/material-scripts.md

 -   [binding\_type](#binding_005ftype)
 -   [content\_type](#content_005ftype)

-You can also use a nested ’texture\_source’ section in order to use a special add-in as a source of texture data, See [External Texture Sources](#External-Texture-Sources) for details.
+You can also use a nested ’texture\_source’ section in order to use a special add-in as a source of texture data, See @ref External-Texture-Sources for details.

 <a name="Attribute-Descriptions-1"></a>